Opioid Facts

 Tips on Safe Storage

-• Store prescription opioids in a secure place, out of reach of others (including children, family, friends, visitors and even pets).
-Your local Drug Free Community Coalition or Regional Public Health Network may have safe storage containers such as lock boxes to keep your prescriptions safe.
+• Store prescription opioids and other substances in a safe place, out of reach of others (including children, family, friends, visitors and even pets).

 Tips on Safe Disposal